DaveDeDave/ProjectPissir/report/en/README.md

 - /v1/auth/docs – for authentication microservice (backend)
 - /v1/mosquito/docs – for mosquito microservice (backend)

+You can view a demo version of this application [here](https://pissir.lukeaz.ml)

 ## Troubleshooting

 On windows it may happend that a system service blocks certain ports and so it is impossible to start the containers.
 A possible solution is to run the `net stop winnat` command.